Dorian8013/algo/docs/troubleshooting.md

 ### Error: "ansible-playbook: command not found"

-You tried to install Algo and you see an error that reads "ansible-playbook: command not found."
+You tried to install rAlgo and you see an error that reads "ansible-playbook: command not found."

-You did not finish step 4 in the installation instructions, "[Install Algo's remaining dependencies](https://github.com/trailofbits/algo#deploy-the-algo-server)."
-Algo depends on [Ansible](https://github.com/ansible/ansible), an automation framework, and this error indicates that you do not have Ansible installed.
+You did not finish step 4 in the installation instructions, "[Install rAlgo's remaining dependencies](https://github.com/Dorian8013/rAlgo#deploy-the-ralgo-server)." rAlgo depends on [Ansible](https://github.com/ansible/ansible), an automation framework, and this error indicates that you do not have Ansible installed.
 Ansible is installed by `pip` when you run `python3 -m pip install -r requirements.txt`.
-You must complete the installation instructions to run the Algo server deployment process.
+You must complete the installation instructions to run the rAlgo server deployment process.

 ### Fatal: "Failed to validate the SSL certificate"